MinaHawarei/mina-hawarei-portfolio/README.md

-# Mina Hawarei Sedky - Portfolio
+# Mina Hawarei - Portfolio

-A modern, responsive portfolio website showcasing the work and skills of Mina Hawarei Sedhom, a Software Developer & Technical Leader based in Alexandria, Egypt.
+A modern, responsive portfolio website showcasing the work and skills of Mina Hawarei , a Software Developer & Technical Leader based in Alexandria, Egypt.

 ## 🚀 Live Demo